 Lowering the electoral threshold will only further fragment Israel's political system.

-In response to a proposal made to the Ministerial Committee on Legislation to lower the electoral threshold for parties seeking to enter the Knesset to their electoral lists winning 1.5% of the vote, IDI experts Prof. Ofer Kenig and Dr. Assaf Shapira noted that such a change would exacerbate what is already an "extremely fragmented political system."
+In response to a bill proposal discussed by the Ministerial Committee on Legislation to lower the electoral threshold for electoral lists seeking to enter the Knesset to 2% of the vote, IDI experts Prof. Ofer Kenig, Dr. Amir Fuchs and Dr. Assaf Shapira noted that such a change would exacerbate what is already an "extremely fragmented political system."

 "Israel's current electoral threshold of 3.25% is relatively low when compared to other parliamentary democracies.
-At a time when there are already thirteen factions in the Knesset, lowering the threshold would provide additional disproportionate strength to the smaller factions.
-Instead of investing time and energy on such initiatives, Israel's leaders should seek to make it more difficult for factions already in parliament to split, lessen the ability of smaller factions to apply political pressure, and implement additional policy reforms to bolster the country's political stability."
+At a time when there are already thirteen factions in the Knesset, lowering the threshold would encourage an even greater political fragmentation in the upcoming elections. strength to the smaller factions.
+Instead of investing time and energy on such initiatives, Israel's leaders should seek to make it more difficult for factions already in parliament to split, lessen the ability of smaller factions to apply political pressure, and implement additional policy reforms to bolster the country's political stability.